5 Fun Classroom Reading Activities for Engaging English Language Learners

-People learn better when they’re having fun.
-They relax and lose some of the anxiety that often comes with learning a new language.
-Here are five english activities to make learning English a little more fun!
+People learn to read better when they’re having fun.
+They relax and lose some of the anxiety that often comes with learning to read a new language.
+Here are five English activities to make ELL reading instruction a little more fun!

 You will likely want to write some questions out ahead of time.
 Make the questions really easy—it’s not the content we’re learning, but how to communicate questions and answers.
 You may vary the difficulty of the questions based on the age and skill level of your students.
 If you are teaching a diverse group of learners, you may even want to target specific students with specific questions, e.g., give the more advanced students the more difficult questions.
 You can make it more fun by handing out buzzers or bells—the first person to “ring in” gets to answer the question.
 Just make sure that everyone gets a turn.